 If you were injured by an at-fault third party, you can sometimes claim both workers compensation and a settlement from the other party’s liability insurance.
 Unlike workers compensation, which only covers a portion of lost wages and does not cover general damages like pain and suffering, a third-party claim lets you seek compensation for all of your lost wages as well as your pain and suffering.

-Many workers compensation companies require you to pay them back if you receive a settlement related to something you already claimed, but you can keep the difference between the two as well as the original worker’s comp payout.
+Many workers compensation companies require you to pay them back if you receive a settlement related to something you already claimed, but you can keep the difference between the two as well as the original worker’s compensation payout.

 Getting Hurt While Driving Your Own Truck or Car